-Is It okay for a classroom to be noisy?
+Is a noisy classroom okay for kids?
 How much noise is acceptable?

 If you’ve ever worked in an open-plan office, I don’t have to tell how distracting even a little bit of noise can be.
 This is true for kids as well as adults.
 But how much noise is too much?